codecaviette/login-app/README.md

-This dynamic React app displays the UI for a login form, using reactstrap and social media logins.
+This React app displays the UI for an aesthetically pleasing login form with the option to enter user credentials or use a social media account to sign in.
+Used JavaScript, React, CSS, HTML, and social media logins.
 Inspired by CodeWithKris's tutorial.

 Preview: